lippertmarkus/konet/README.md

 `konet` is an easy to use and fast container image builder for .NET applications.

-It creates binaries for different architectures by running `dotnet build` and pushes only those binaries as new layers to a container image registry.
+It creates binaries for different platforms and architectures by running `dotnet build` and pushes only those binaries as new layers to a container image registry with a reference to a .NET base image.

 `konet` is fast as it builds binaries locally and doesn't require `docker` to be installed or base images to be pulled.
-It's easy to use and doesn't require writing a `Dockerfile`.
+It's easy to use, doesn't require writing a `Dockerfile` and produces minimal images.

 `konet` is heavily inspired by [`ko`](https://github.com/google/ko).